testcontainers/workshop-go/step-6-adding-redpanda.md

 Play around sending multiple POST requests for the two talks, and check the histogram that is created for the different rating values.

-in any POST request you'll still see the log entry for the AWS lambda failing to be called.
+in any POST request we'll still see the log entry for the AWS lambda failing to be called.

 ```text
 2023/10/26 11:48:42 error calling lambda function: Post "": unsupported protocol scheme ""